-PMWL 2020 West: Opening weekend Day 1 schedule announced
+PMWL 2020 West: Opening Weekend Day 1 schedule announced

 - Match 5: Erangel

+A total of five matches will be played on each day in third person perspective mode (TPP).
 PMWL West 2020 will be streamed live on the official PUBG Mobile Esports YouTube channel.
-There will be a total of five matches played in a day, and the live stream will begin at 11:30 PM IST on the scheduled days.
+The live stream will begin at 11:30 PM IST on the scheduled days.

 PMWL West Opening Weekend Day 1 Live Stream